-With the 2016 presidential election in full swing, journalism educators may soon begin thinking about how they can talk to students about their engagement with politics, and use of new and traditional media to track election results.
-A study I conducted, split into two parts and published separately, examines youth civic engagement during an election year.
-One part, “Political Engagement During a Presidential Election Year: A Case Study of Media Literacy Students,” was recently published in the Journal of Media Literacy Education.
+This study is a follow-up to research I conducted, split into two parts and published separately, that examines youth civic engagement during the 2012 election cycle.
+One part, “Political Engagement During a Presidential Election Year: A Case Study of Media Literacy Students,” was published in the Journal of Media Literacy Education.
 From the abstract:

 This exploratory, mixed-methods study uses data gathered during the previous U.S. presidential election in 2012 to evaluate student political engagement and digital culture.
 Survey results and media diary entries revealed that college students enrolled in a media literacy course during Super Tuesday or Election Day gravitated toward low-barrier political actions and expressive modes of citizenship, and they were most engaged when there was a social component to following election news.
 These results, coupled with recent data on political engagement and media consumption, present an opportunity to consider the role of digital platforms and online communities in the 2016 election.